Le Cordon Bleu College of Culinary Arts in Portland: Academics and associations

 The curriculum offered two programs, in which students can earn a diploma or an Associate of Occupational Studies (AOS) in either culinary arts or pâtisserie and baking.
 Students also earned a Le Cordon Blue diplôme (Diplôme de Cuisine or Diplôme de Pâtisserie).
 The diploma programs lasted 30 to 36 weeks, and the AOS program lasted 60 weeks.
 The institute was an affiliate with many culinary and educational associations and organizations, including the American Culinary Federation.

 Western Culinary Institute was accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).

 Legal issues

 Two women filed a class-action lawsuit against Western Culinary Institute and its corporate parent in March 2008, alleging the private trade school misleads students with its sales pitches and leaves them ill-prepared to pay off their large student loans.
 According to the complaint, the school failed to warn students that their tuition would exceed their ability, upon graduation, to pay off their federal loans.
-It alleges the school also misrepresented its job-placement rate and failed to disclose that students would "not obtain material benefit" from the course of study.
+The complaint alleged the school also misrepresented its job-placement rate and failed to disclose that students would "not obtain material benefit" from the course of study.
 The lawsuit was settled in 2018.